Al Bastakiya: Where the Heritage of Dubai Sleeps

 Sahara Gate

 It is a beautiful building with walls adorned with Arabic calligraphy.
 Built in 1954 by Sheikh Habib al Haji, this is a prime example of the traditional Arabic architecture in Bastakiya.
-The original owner handed this to Dubai’s Culture and Tourism department in 2005.
+The original owner handed this to the Dubai Tourism Department in 2005.

 Dar Al Nadwa

 This two-story building functions as the main auditorium in Bastakiya.
-There will be something happening here every day during the winter months.
+During the winter months, something happens here every day.

 Architectural Heritage Society

-A centerpiece that shows the elegance of old Arabic architecture in Bastakiya.
+Al Bastakia is a centerpiece that shows the elegance of old Arabic architecture in Bastakiya.
 It was established in 2003 and preserved and documented the urban heritage in the UAE.
 The building dates back to 1936 and contains various elements of traditional architecture.
-Since its renovation and reopening in 2003, it has also doubled as the headquarters of the Urban heritage society.
+Since its renovation and reopening in 2003, it has also doubled as the headquarters of the Urban Heritage Society.

 Sheikh Muhammad Center for Cultural Understanding

 This is an initiative by the government of Dubai to build understanding and tolerance between different cultures.
-The center will provide visitors with traditional clothes and the cuisine of the UAE.
-Try those garments, and enjoy the traditional dishes.
+The center will provide visitors with traditional clothes and UAE cuisine.
+Visitors can try those garments and enjoy the traditional dishes.
 This one is not free, though.
-You have to either book through their official website or book with a tour provider to participate in the cultural programs by SMCCU.
+You have to either book through their official website or book with a tour provider to participate in the cultural programs of SMCCU.

 They offer different packages depending on the day you want to visit.
 You can choose between a cultural breakfast, brunch, lunch, and evening tea.
 This is a great way to experience the traditional aspects of Dubai, along with traditional tastes.